Why Fourier Belongs in Hilbert Space

 The Riemann-Lebesgue Lemma

-This intuition is made precise by the Riemann-Lebesgue lemma: the Fourier coefficients (for series)
+small."
+This intuition is made precise by the Riemann-Lebesgue lemma.
+The Fourier coefficients

-or the Fourier transform (for functions on \(\mathbb{R}\)) of an integrable function decay to zero
+(for series) or the Fourier transform (for functions on \(\mathbb{R}\)) of an integrable function

 Fourier series page during the

-outline of pointwise (Dirichlet-Jordan) convergence, with a forward-pointer to the present chapter
+outline of pointwise (Dirichlet-Jordan) convergence, with a forward-pointer to the present page

 for the proof.
 With the Hilbert-space framework now in place, the lemma is an almost immediate